wsydney76/craft-theme4/README.md

 We do not want to use boring default forms, therefore you can create pages with matching titles, teasers, featured images and add some helping content.

 Set up entries for all the relevant member actions.
 By default, use section=Page, type=Members.
-Make sure the URIs match this conventions for all sites:
+Make sure the URIs match the corresponding settings in `config/general.php` for all sites.
+Select a members template in order to include the required action:

-* members - Starting point for member content.
-Add the dynamic block 'Members' as the first block.
+* Members - Starting point for member content
-* members/login - Login page
+* Login - Login page
-* members/register - Register new account
+* Register - Register new account
-* members/forgotpassword - Request password reset
+* Forgotpassword - Request password reset
-* members/setpassword - Set new password
+* Setpassword - Set new password
+* Invalidtoken - Invalid or expired token message

 Run `php craft main/seed/create-members-entries` to generate simple starter entries.